Genitourinary Syndrome of Menopause

 VAGINAL LASER TREATMENT

 Laser treatments for GSM have been available in Australia for a few years, however there is currently little evidence for the effectiveness of these treatments.
-There are clinical trials underway.
+There are some clinical trials underway.

 SEX AFTER MENOPAUSE